c2m2-asia/kathmandu-portal-data/DATA.md

     a. univariate stats table
     b.
 Bivartiate stats table
     c. ...other?
+    d. :x: Is it exhaustive?
-2. :heavy_check_mark: Finalize variable names for API use.
+2. :heavy_check_mark: Finalize variable names for API use (i.e., finalize data format contract).
 The `keys`, `values`, `labels`, if set here, can simplify integration to Django.
-3. Isolate single-select, multiselect variables.
+3. Isolate single-select, multiselect variables: You have to go through the questionnaire and do this question by question.
-3. Think of what to do for branced variables
+3. :question: Think of what to do for branched variables
-3. :heavy_check_mark: Map variable names to respective labels in English and Nepali.
+3. :question: Map variable names to respective labels in English and Nepali.
 4. More:
-    -  :heavy_check_mark: write reusable, general functions
+    - write reusable, general functions
-    - Simplify code
+    - simplify code
-    - Use comments
+    - use comments
-    - Name properly
+    - name properly
     - etc.